cesarvr/keycloak-bible-openshift/modifying-keycloak-cfg/README.md

 > ``/op/eap/bin/openshift-launch.sh`` script comes bundled with RHSSO image and it takes care of configure/starting up RHSSO main process inside the container.

-After we apply the change and save OpenShift automatically will deploy a new version.

 <a name="run"/>

 #### Running